rickscherer/devops-oneday/part2.md

 * grabs images from twitter
 * filters by hash tag

-so that
+so that:

-I have a better view of the sentiment for my topic
+* I have a better view of the sentiment for my topic

 ---